scottgriv/PRG-Personal-Repository-Guidelines/_site/categories/table_generator_guide.md

 - The `python` script is located in the `scripts` folder called `project_tier_table_generator.py`.
   - There are a number of configurations that are optional and required to run the script.
   - Overall, you will see that the script is well documented, highly customizable, and easy to follow.
-  - Optionally, you can manually add projects that are not on GitHub or are private (and/or excluded in the config flagd) by adding them to the `catgories/project_tier_table_private.md` file.
+  - Optionally, you can manually add projects that are not on GitHub or are private (and/or excluded in the config flags) by adding them to the `categories/project_tier_table_private.md` file.
     - Add images used in this private table in the `docs/images/private_repos` folder.
     - Projects in this file will be consolidated into the main table when the workflow runs.